 Safe and accessible car parking for people should be a universal consideration in the development of any parking precinct plan for activity centres and commercial areas within Bayside.
 Reducing public supply for specific users without providing alternatives will be problematic for Council.

 The dedication of parking for long stay users' conflicts with sustainability objectives, as these users are in a position to adopt alternate travels modes given the length of time they spend at their destination.
-Additionally, many of the Major Activity Centres are generally well connected with active and sustainable transport options (with the exception of Black Rock and Beaumaris, where public transport is limited to buses).
+Additionally, the Major Activity Centres are generally well connected with active and sustainable transport options.

-The use of trader permits that provide exclusive use to parking on an ongoing basis should not be pursued, with alternatives adopted that reflect the value of parking and encourage the ongoing decision to be made as to whether private car forms the most suitable mode of travel on any given day.
+The use of trader permits that provide exclusive use to parking on an ongoing basis will generally not be pursued.
+This will encourage traders to consider whether private car transport forms the most suitable mode of travel on any given day.